-A major part of the Birmingham 2022 Commonwealth Games, the Birmingham 2022 Festival is a £12 million six-month-long celebration of West Midlands creativity and culture surrounding the sporting action taking place at the games between Thursday, 28 July to Monday, 8 August.
+A major part of the Birmingham 2022 Commonwealth Games, the Birmingham 2022 Festival was a £12 million six-month-long celebration of West Midlands creativity and culture surrounding the sporting action taking place at the Games.

-The Birmingham 2022 Festival starts in March 2022.
-It will harness the year of the Games to shine a spotlight on the region’s diverse cultural sector.
+The Birmingham 2022 Festival started in March 2022.
+It harnessed the year of the Games to shine a spotlight on the region’s diverse cultural sector.

-Described as ‘audacious, playful, and inclusive’, the Birmingham 2022 Festival will ‘connect people, time and is designed to entertain, engage, and embrace audiences’, while positively disrupting and inspiring lasting change.
+Described as ‘audacious, playful, and inclusive’, the Birmingham 2022 Festival ‘connects people, time and is designed to entertain, engage, and embrace audiences’, while positively disrupting and inspiring lasting change.

-Delivering around 250 commissioned projects, there will be approximately 150 community-led projects and around 100 new works from a wide range of artists including dance, drama, and visual arts projects.
+Delivering around 250 commissioned projects, there were approximately 150 community-led projects and around 100 new works from a wide range of artists including dance, drama, and visual arts projects.

-The Spirit of 2012 has generously funded Critical Mass, an ambitious project bringing together a young and inclusive cast of dancers who will perform throughout the Festival and the Games’ ceremonies.
+The Spirit of 2012 has generously funded Critical Mass, an ambitious project bringing together a young and inclusive cast of dancers who performed throughout the Festival and the Games’ ceremonies.

-Participants will perform in some of 2022’s biggest cultural events including the Birmingham 2022 Commonwealth Games Opening and Closing Ceremonies thanks to funding from Spirit of 2012.
+Participants are performing in some of 2022’s biggest cultural events including the Birmingham 2022 Commonwealth Games Opening and Closing Ceremonies thanks to funding from the Spirit of 2012.

-Creative City Grants will provide up to 150 community groups across Birmingham with grants of up to £20,000 to deliver creative projects that impact positively on their community supported by £2 million of funding from Birmingham City Council.
+Creative City Grants have provided up to 150 community groups across Birmingham with grants of up to £20,000 to deliver creative projects that impact positively on their community supported by £2 million of funding from Birmingham City Council.

-The Birmingham 2022 Festival has begun work on a number of projects including Critical Mass in partnership with DanceXchange which is currently recruiting over 300 young people aged 16-30.
+The Birmingham 2022 Festival worked on a number of projects including Critical Mass in partnership with DanceXchange.

-So what’s happening during the Birmingham 2022 Festival?
+So what happened during the Birmingham 2022 Festival?

 Wondrous Stories in Centenary Square

-Opening on 17 March 2022, the Birmingham 2022 Festival will officially begin with Wondrous Stories, a spectacular free production in Centenary Square, featuring a cast of over 300 performers.
+On 17 March 2022, the Birmingham 2022 Festival officially began with Wondrous Stories, a spectacular free production in Centenary Square, featuring a cast of over 300 performers.

-Aerialists and dancers will take to the skies above the public square and giant set pieces, such as a flying book, will hover over the city centre skyline.
+Aerialists and dancers took to the skies above the public square and giant set pieces, such as a flying book, hovered over the city centre skyline.

-Eastside Projects will be showcasing various painting, sculpture film and performance projects will explore Birmingham’s positions, affinities and complicities within the Commonwealth by working with four international artists to create a series of new projects across the city.
+Eastside Projects showcased various painting, sculpture film and performance projects explored Birmingham’s positions, affinities and complicities within the Commonwealth by working with four international artists to create a series of new projects across the city.

 Flatpack Festival at Birmingham 2022

-Birmingham’s brilliant Flatpack Festival will present Wonderland, a unique heritage project telling the film-going story of Birmingham – from fairground film shows to the birth of the Odeon, from South Asian picture-houses to the modern-day multiplex era.
+Birmingham’s brilliant Flatpack Festival presented Wonderland, a unique heritage project telling the film-going story of Birmingham – from fairground film shows to the birth of the Odeon, from South Asian picture-houses to the modern-day multiplex era.

-With a team of partners and volunteers, Flatpack Festival will explore how cinema has shaped the streets, social lives and dreams of Brummies over the past century, leading to a programme of exhibitions and special events in summer 2022.
+With a team of partners and volunteers, Flatpack Festival explored how cinema has shaped the streets, social lives and dreams of Brummies over the past century, leading to a programme of exhibitions and special events in summer 2022.

 Generations photography exhibition

-Produced, curated and managed by GRAIN Projects and Multistory, Generations is a celebration of families, individuals, diversity and the people of Birmingham and the West Midlands.
+Produced, curated and managed by GRAIN Projects and Multistory, Generations celebrated families, individuals, diversity and the people of Birmingham and the West Midlands.

-By Julian Germain, Generations is large-scale photographic portraiture exhibition that will appear in public settings across the West Midlands.
+By Julian Germain, Generations was a large-scale photographic portraiture exhibition that appeared in public settings across the West Midlands.

-Four and five generation families from across the city and region are being called upon to be a part of the project.
+Four and five generation families from across the city and region were being called upon to be a part of the project.
 For more information visit the Birmingham 2022 Festival website.